This is a guest post from Kayla Widmer of The Wandering RV.

 Pros and Cons to RVing With Dogs

-While it can be fun, it can also be very stressful (especially if you’ve never traveled with your dog before).
+While it can be fun, it can also be very stressful (especially if you’ve never traveled with your dog before), so keep these points in mind.

 Pros to RVing with dogs: